dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**When you want to succeed as bad as you want to breathe, you will be successful.**
+**When you dare to dream, dare to follow that dream; dare to suffer through the pain, sacrifice, self-doubts and friction from the world.**

-Eric Thomas
+Laura Schlessinger